Daihatsu: Name

 The name "Daihatsu" is a combination of the first symbol (kanji) of Ōsaka (大) and the first of the word "engine manufacture" (発動機製造, hatsudōki seizō).
-In the new combination the reading of the "大" is changed from "ō" to "dai", giving "dai hatsu".
+In the new combination the reading of the "大" is changed from ō to dai, giving dai hatsu.

 History

-Daihatsu was formed in March 1951 as a successor to Hatsudoki Seizo Co.
-Ltd, founded in 1907, as part of Hatsudoki's major restructure.
+Daihatsu was officially formed on March 1, 1951, as a successor to Hatsudoki Seizo Co.
+Ltd, founded in 1907, as part of Hatsudoki's major restructuring.
 Hatsudoki's formation was largely influenced by the Engineering Department's faculty of Osaka University, to develop a gasoline-powered engine for small, stationary power plants.
 From the beginning of the company until 1930, when a prototype three-wheeler truck was considered and proposed, Hatsudoki's focus was largely steam engines for Japanese National Railways and included rail carriages for passenger transportation.
-The company then focused on railroad diesel engines, working with Niigata Engineering, and Shinko Engineering Co., Ltd. Before the company began to manufacture automobiles, their primary Japanese competitor was Yanmar for diesel engines that were not installed in a commercial truck to provide motivation.
+The company then focused on railroad diesel engines, working with Niigata Engineering and Shinko Engineering Co., Ltd. Before the company began to manufacture automobiles, their primary Japanese competitor was Yanmar for diesel engines that were not installed in a commercial truck to provide motivation.

 The company's decision to focus on automobile production and related technologies was influenced by the early days of automobile manufacturing in Japan during the late 1920s and 1930s, when both Ford and General Motors had opened factories in Japan and enjoyed a considerable market share.
 Ford opened a factory at Yokohama in March 1925 and in 1927 GM opened Osaka Assembly until both factories were appropriated by the Imperial Japanese Government before World War II.

 During the 1960s, Daihatsu began exporting its range to Europe, where it did not have major sales success until well into the 1980s.
-In Japan, the majority of Daihatsu models occupies the kei jidōsha (or kei car) segment.
+In Japan, the majority of Daihatsu models occupies the kei car segment.

-Daihatsu was an independent automaker until Toyota became a major shareholder in 1967 as the Japanese government intended to open up the domestic market.
+Daihatsu was an independent automaker until Toyota Motor Corporation became a major shareholder in 1967 as the Japanese government intended to open up the domestic market.
 According to Toyota, it was first approached by Sanwa Bank, banker of Daihatsu.
-In 1995, Toyota increased its shareholding in the company from 16.8 percent to 33.4 percent by acquiring shares from other shareholders: banks and insurance companies.
+In 1995, Toyota increased its shareholding in the company from 16.8% to 33.4% by acquiring shares from other shareholders: banks and insurance companies.
 At the time, the company was producing mini-vehicles and some small cars under contract for Toyota.
 Toyota, by owning more than a one-third stake, would be able to veto shareholder resolutions at the annual meeting.
-In 1998, Toyota increased its holding in the company to 51.2 percent by purchasing shares from its major shareholders including financial institutions.
+In 1998, Toyota increased its holding in the company to 51.2% by purchasing shares from its major shareholders including financial institutions.